dkaoster/mapboxed/README.md

   -c, --cache                keep and read from temp tile files in .mapboxed -h, --help                 display help for command
 ```

+The output file stitches together the tiles specified by the parameters given.
+Note that if the coordinate boundaries specified in the arguments do not fall precisely on a tile boundary, mapboxed will output a file up to the nearest tile still containing your entire coordinate boundaries.
+This final boundary is written to the image's metadata in the description field as a serialized array in the form of `[lng1, lat1, lng2, lat2]`.

 ## Examples
 with [npm version 5.2.0 or up](https://github.com/npm/npm/releases/tag/v5.2.0), directly run the following commands in the terminal, no extra installation necessary.
 (Note: you will need a [mapbox access token](https://account.mapbox.com/) to be set with the environment variable `MAPBOX_TOKEN` or passed in with `-k`)